frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 CLI
 ---

-CLI commands for creating and adminstering security domains shall be created, with appropriate ACIs for authorisation.
+CLI commands for creating and adminstering sub-CAs shall be created, with appropriate ACIs for authorisation.

 CLI commands that retrieve certificates must be enhanced, or complementary commands provided, to retrieve certificate *chains*